sanukag/ai-maintenance-assistant/docs/application-api.md

 Add `document_id` to restrict results to one stored document.
-Each result contains its cosine-similarity score, embedding model, safe document metadata, chunk text and available page, heading or line location.
+Each result contains its cosine-similarity score, embedding model, safe document metadata, child chunk, larger `parent_context` and available source location.
 Search returns HTTP `503` with the `embeddings_disabled` code when no provider is configured.

 ## Ask a grounded question